beaku/noob-to-pro/week 1.md

 **( Timeline : 8<sup>th</sup> May'18 - 12<sup>th</sup> May'18, this week's shorter )**

-1. Bascis of SSH and SSH tunnelling,  SCP , SFTP ( how to connect to digital ocean/aws or any other VPSes )
+1. Basics of SSH and SSH tunnelling,  SCP , SFTP ( how to connect to digital ocean/aws or any other VPSes )

-2. Shell scripting , Automating as many tasks as possible.
+2. Shell scripting , automating as many tasks as possible.

 3. Proxy setting up using different environment variables , like
 	* all_proxy